Every major builder. Current incentives. Updated weekly. Your independent real estate agent and mortgage broker for new construction in Houston.

 Get Your Builder ComparisonThe builder's sales rep works for the builder.
 Their preferred lender works for the builder.
 You need someone on your side for both the deal and the financing.

 I represent YOU at the builder's table.
 I review contracts, negotiate upgrades, push back on pricing, and make sure you don't waive protections the builder's sales rep conveniently forgets to mention.
-The builder pays my commission, so this costs you nothing.
+Working with me on a new build costs you nothing extra.

 I compare 50+ lenders vs the builder's one option.
 That means better rates, lower fees, and loan programs the builder's lender simply does not offer.
 In many cases, my rate beats the preferred lender even after their incentives.